WHAT IS SMALL INTESTINAL BACTERIAL OVERGROWTH?

 No. You do not need a referral for a SIBO test.
 You can book directly online, by email, or by phone.

 Please note that if you are on a long term antibiotic prescription, please contact us for testing advice.
-A pre-procedure instruction sheet can be viewed by clicking the download button below.
-This should be viewed and adhered to upon booking your appointment to ensure accurate results.

-A copy of your results will be forwarded to your G.P/Consultant.
 In the event of a positive Hydrogen & Methane Breath Test, it is recommended that you see your G.P/Consultant for appropriate treatment.

 This test can be performed at one of the clinics and results are available on the day of testing.
 SIBO testing kits can be purchased from the online product store if you are unable to attend one of the clinics.